 My third-great-grandfather is Henderson Aaron, who is a bit of a mystery as well.
 Assuming he was raised in Stewart County where he lived during the 1850 census, it seems like Rachel is the most fitting person to be his mother.
 I have researched Aaron records and made a timeline in my previous post here.

 This post focuses on Rachel, whose maiden name is unknown for now.

 1791 – Rachel’s approximate birth year.
 Place unknown.
 Not in the Stewart County area.
 Although, Stewart didn’t become a county until 1803.
 [Source: Stewart County, Tennessee Circuit Court Case: “Patsy Leroy Gibson vs. John Rushing and others”, 1826]

 1806 – Rachel, age 16, first came to Stewart County and settled on Dyers Creek.
 [Source: Stewart County, Tennessee Circuit Court Case: “Patsy Leroy Gibson vs. John Rushing and others”, 1826]

 1811 – John Aaron is on the tax list living in between Thomas French and Henry Gibson mentioned in the Circuit Court Case: “Patsy Leroy Gibson vs. John Rushing and others”.
-Rachel first came to the county and settled there in 1806, so she either married John Aaron around 1806 or by 1811 at the latest as he is living in the same location identified by Rachel in the court case?
+Rachel first came to the county and settled there in 1806, so did she marry John Aaron around 1806 or by 1811 at the latest as he is living in the same location identified by Rachel in the court case?
 Or did they marry later and was Rachel living with her parents in the same area?

 1820 – “John Arant” is listed on the Stewart County, Tennessee census a few houses down from Thomas French.
 This is most likely John Aaron.
 (Ironically, I found this census entry today, August 7, 2018, which is 198 years after it was enumerated on August 7, 1820!)